 Ecological Landscape Design

-Lisa Cowan, PLA, SITES AP is the Principal and founder of Studioverde, a leading nature-based sustainable design and consulting landscape architecture practice.
-With qualifications in ecological design, Lisa has successfully led teams on complex projects that resulted in collaborative design solutions that achieved multiple economic, environmental and social benefits.
-Lisa’s work portfolio includes designing ecological spaces for the University of Cincinnati, Colby College, the University of Southern Maine, and Unity College, Margaret Chase-Smith Federal Court Building, in addition to multiple non-profit groups.
+Lisa Cowan, PLA, SITES AP is the Principal and Founder of Studioverde, a leading nature-based sustainable design and consulting landscape architecture practice.
+With qualifications in ecological design, Lisa has successfully led teams on complex projects that resulted in collaborative design solutions that achieved multiple economic, environmental, and social benefits.
+Lisa’s work portfolio includes designing ecological spaces for the University of Cincinnati, Colby College, the University of Southern Maine, Unity College, and the Margaret Chase-Smith Federal Court Building, in addition to multiple nonprofit groups.
 She serves on the Executive Committee for the Boston Society of Landscape Architects and is an officer in ASLA’s Sustainable Design Professional Network.
-Lisa Cowan’s firm is nationally recognized for Sustainable Sites Initiative (SITES) leadership, a land-based certification program that employs a ‘Green’ rating system for ecological sensitive design and implementation in built environments.
+Lisa’s firm is nationally recognized for Sustainable Sites Initiative (SITES) leadership, a land-based certification program that employs a “green” rating system for ecological sensitive design and implementation in built environments.

-Horticulturist, Landscape Designer and Registered Horticultural Therapist, Irene Brady Barber coordinates CMBG’s Horticultural Therapy Program and Adult Education Program for gardeners of all levels and abilities.
-After completing degrees in Human Behavior and then Plant and Soil Sciences, Irene began landscape designing professionally in 2007.
-She joined CMBG in 2010 and her passion for connecting people to plants is carried out through her work in education, horticultural therapy at CMBG, as well as consulting and designing for clients under her business of Greenscapes Design LLC.
+Irene Brady Barber, horticulturist, landscape designer and Registered Horticultural Therapist, Irene coordinates Coastal Maine Botanical Garden’s Horticultural Therapy Program and Adult Education Program for gardeners and professionals in the landscape industry.
+After completing degrees in human behavior and then plant and soil sciences, Irene began landscape design professionally in 2007.
+She joined the Gardens in 2010 and her passion for connecting people to plants is carried out through her work in education, horticultural therapy as well as consulting and designing for clients under her business of Greenscapes Design LLC.